The Inuka Story

 So, supporting companies in constructing a clear business case with ROI based on these insights, was a logical step for Robin and goes hand in hand with the desire to facilitate system change.

 The drive for social impact comes naturally to Robin and is deeply rooted in Inuka’s DNA, in its legal structure, metrics and practices.
 So, becoming a B Corp in 2022 required little effort, although it was a great recognition for Robin and her team and has opened doors to team up with other socially driven organizations.

 Inuka hires team members based on values and their drive to make a difference.
 In their daily practice, the team sets the example they want to see in the world.
 The recent leadership change is a great example of this.
 By appointing Anoushka Bold - in 2023 as co-CEO, a seasoned HR strategist with a strong legacy, Inuka now has a female-led leadership and figures in the frontlines of well-being innovation.
 It is walking the talk by living the change they want to be and demonstrates that employee well-being isn’t at the expense of business results but is an enabler!

 Bright future for mental well-being ahead

 Today Inuka is a serious player in a growing market where mental well-being is entering the boardrooms and where Gen Z is more willing to talk about mental health.
-With their Coaching Academy ICF certified, and with many innovation awards in the bag, the passionate team het Inuka is eager to write the next chapter in this story and become the partner of choice for employers world-wide within every sector, to ultimately support everyone to become and stay resilient.
+With their Coaching Academy ICF certified and as a finalist of the Better Workplace Challenge Cup 2023 a global HR competition, the passionate team of Inuka is eager to write the next chapter in this story and become the partner of choice for employers world-wide within every sector, to ultimately support everyone to become and stay resilient.